Nutrition and Dietetics

-- Provide culturally competent nutrition counseling and education to individuals, groups, and communities using various communication strategies.
+- Provide culturally competent nutrition counseling and education to individuals, groups, and communities using a variety of communication strategies.

 - Demonstrate critical thinking skills to identify and solve problems in the nutritional sciences.

-- Review policy and advocate improving access to healthy foods and nutrition services.
+- Review policy and advocate for improving access to healthy foods and nutrition services.

 - Develop an interest in and commitment to lifelong service.

-- Demonstrate professionalism, inter-professional communication, and qualities of future leaders in dietetics and nutrition.
+- Demonstrate professionalism, inter-professional communication, and qualities of future leaders in the field of dietetics and nutrition.

-The Didactic Program in Dietetics (DPD) enables students to complete the academic requirements needed to qualify for a dietetic internship or supervised practice to take the examination to become a Registered Dietitian Nutritionist (RDN).
+The Didactic Program in Dietetics (DPD) enables students to complete the academic requirements needed to quality for graduate school, a dietetic internship or supervised practice to take the examination.
 The DPD can be completed as part of the baccalaureate degree program in Nutritional Science through the Option in Dietetics.

 The BS DPD at Cal State Los Angeles is currently granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics Education (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL.
 60606-6995, (312) 899-0040, ext.
 5400.